acmailer/acmailer/UPGRADE.md

     In previous versions, mail services used to have getters and setters to access the composed transport and renderer.
 They are no longer there.

-    The only one that keeps existing is the `getEventManager()` method, which exists because mail services implement `Zend\EventManager\EventsCapableInterface`.
+    The only one that keeps existing is the `getEventManager()` method, which exists because mail services implement `Laminas\EventManager\EventsCapableInterface`.

 - **Mail events**